Next: Bison Declarations, Previous: Prologue, Up: Grammar Outline [Contents][Index]

 explicit which kind you intend.

-Moreover, both kinds are always available even in the absence of %union
+Moreover, both kinds are always available even in the absence of %union.

-block above logically contains two parts.
+The %code top block above logically contains two parts.
 The

 first two lines before the warning need to appear near the top of the